atlashruggin.com

 Diporto first opened its doors in 1875 and quickly became a favorite gathering spot for locals, artists, intellectuals, and politicians.
 The restaurant’s name, “Diporto,” is derived from the Greek words “di” (two) and “porto” (doors).
 It refers to the two entrances down the opposing stairwells to the restaurant, which allowed patrons to enter from either side of the building, adding to its unique and welcoming character.

-The restaurant, located right on the edge of the hip neighborhood of Psyrri, is a short block from Athens Central Market.
+The restaurant, located right on the edge of the hip neighborhood of Psyrri, is a short block from the Athens Central Market.

 Forever in Search of the Perfect Meal

 Great Food: (Duh!)
 A perfect meal is more than just great food.
-Yes the food must be really good, and yes the meal must be paired with the appropriate beverage, but that is still only a part of the equation.
+Yes, the food must be really good, and yes, the meal must be paired with the appropriate beverage, but that is still only a part of the equation.

 Setting: This is key to any great meal, and they come in all shapes and sizes.
-A quaint backyard patio at a Napa winery, an 8-person Ramen Bar in Tokyo, an elevated table in a secluded alley in Siem Reap, or a hip open style kitchen restaurant in the market in Jerusalem, to name a few – we’ve found the “perfect setting” in many different locales and types of restaurants.
+A quaint backyard patio at a Napa winery, an 8-person Ramen Bar in Tokyo, an elevated table in a secluded alley in Siem Reap, or a hip open-style kitchen restaurant in the market in Jerusalem, to name a few – we’ve found the “perfect setting” in many different locales and types of restaurants.
 The one thing that they all have in common is that you always know immediately when you’ve found it.

 Company: Some would argue this is the most important of the three, and it’s definitely key to any great meal.
 Like most people, some of our favorite meals are with our entire family, together, loud, laughing, talking over one another, and telling old stories while making new ones.
-Other favorites for us our some of the meals we’ve shared on the road, just the two us, ending up in some random spot one of us tracked down through various recommendations or research.
+Other favorites for us are some of the meals we’ve shared on the road, just the two of us, ending up in some random spot one of us tracked down through various recommendations or research.

 On this day though, our lunch at Diporto, we were able to share it with a great friend who met us in Athens for a portion of the time we were there.
 As we always do, we laughed out loud, reminiscing about our past excursions together, and catching up on our current lives.
 Diporto was the perfect spot to break bread on this afternoon and share a wonderful lunch with a great friend.